ledonneangelo02/LeDonne_Honors_Capstone/README.md

-# Angelo LeDonne Honors Capstone
+#Shop & Speak | LeDonne Honors Capstone 2023

 **This Project is Written and Designed By: Angelo LeDonne**